Softball Coaching Staff Named Best in Great Lakes Region

-Tholl primarily works with the Wolverine outfielders and has overseen the development of eight All-Americans at the position, including two-time selections Sierra Lawrence (2015, '16) and Kellyn Tate (1996, '98).
-Under Tholl's tutelage, 16 U-M outfielders have combined for 31 All-Big Ten Conference selections, among them Melissa Taylor, who captured the 2001 Big Ten Player of the Year award.
-In 2015, outfielders Kelly Christner and Sierra Lawrence were named to the All-Big Ten teams with Christner claiming unanimous first-team selection and both earning spots on the All-Defensive Team.
+Tholl primarily works with the Wolverine outfielders and has overseen the development of nine different All-Americans at the position, including two-time selections Sierra Lawrence (2015, '16) and Kellyn Tate (1996, '98).
+Under Tholl's tutelage, 17 U-M outfielders have combined for 33 All-Big Ten Conference selections, among them Melissa Taylor, who captured the 2001 Big Ten Player of the Year award.
+In 2016, outfielders Lawrence and Kelsey Susalla were named to the All-Big Ten first team with Lawrence claiming unanimous selection.